ambaena/scrum-psm1-cheatsheet/README.md

 - Topics:
     1. Impediments
     2. What work i did yesterday to achieve goal?
-    3. Ehat work i am going to do today to achieve goal?
+    3. What work i am going to do today to achieve goal?

 ### Sprint Review